-Now execute the following command to configure the Gitlab installation.
-This will make all the installations and required changes in order to run Gitlab community edition.
+Next, configure Gitlab server using the following command.
+This will make all the installations and required changes in order to run Gitlab community edition on Ubuntu system.

-Access your server using domain name or IP address on standard http port 80.
-You will get the password change screen for root user for first time as below.
-Update the new secure password of root user.
+Access your server using the domain name or IP address on standard HTTP port 80.
+You will get the password change screen for root user for the first time as below.
+Update the new secure password for the root user.

-After successfuly changed the password navigate to login screen and login with user “root” and the specified password.
+After successfully changed the password navigate to the login screen and log in with user “root” and the specified password.

-After login you will get the dashboard access of your Gitlab server.
-Here you can start with creation of users and new git repositories.
+After login, you will get the dashboard access to your Gitlab server.
+Here you can start with the creation of users and new git repositories.

 Now visit our Git Tutorial to learn more about uses of Git repositories with command line helps and examples.

-You can also add the same command in scheduler to backup data nightly.
-The below cron will backup data.
+You can also add the same command scheduler to backup data nightly.
+Add the below cron to the system crontab.

 0 22 * * * sudo gitlab-rake gitlab:backup:create